Toronto Wolfpack

-Toronto Wolfpack RLFC is a Canadian professional rugby league club based in Toronto, Ontario.
-The club is the first and only professional rugby league club in North America, and as of 2023 competes in the self sponsored Canada Cup, an invitational league for North American teams organised by Toronto Wolfpack.
+Toronto Wolfpack RLFC was a Canadian professional rugby league club based in Toronto, Ontario.
+The club was the first and only professional rugby league club in North America, and in 2023 competed in the self sponsored TWP Canada Cup, an invitational league for North American teams organised by Toronto Wolfpack.

 The club originally competed in the British rugby league system but withdrew in the 2020 Super League season due to "overwhelming financial challenges" caused by the COVID-19 pandemic.

 The club is the first and only North American team to play in the Rugby Football League system, making it the first transatlantic rugby league team.
 (Note: While they have been described as the world's first trans-Atlantic professional sports team, there are earlier examples of teams participating in trans-Atlantic competitions such as the World League of American Football, and Super Rugby.)

+As of December 2025, the Wolfpack have not played any organized matches since playing in the TWP Canada Cup in 2023.